 Which is the most emblematic place in Madrid for celebrations?
 You got it, Puerta del Sol.
 This is where visitors and Madrileños gather each New Year’s Eve to welcome January 1st.
 Now, Spain has a very special way of doing this: Everyone eats one grape for every chime the clock rings for the last twelve seconds of the year!
 So, twelve chimes = twelve grapes!
 Crazy but so very true!

 Ever heard of the expression, “To each their own”??.
-Yeah, well, Madrid caters to everyone’s needs, ESPECIALLY at Christmas!
+Yeah, well, Madrid caters to everyone’s needs, ESPECIALLY at Christmas! because it is one of the best times to visit Madrid.
 While some (most) people eat waaaaaaay too much at this time of year and enjoy being a couch potato… Other more sporty people prefer to focus on getting some exercise done.
 And that’s totally fine.

 For this reason, each year two BIG races are held in the capital, where the physical challenge of running/jogging meets Christmassy fun and laughter.
 You guys should go and see the VII Santa race.
 Hundreds of avid runners don their Santa costumes and give their all to cross that finish line in record timing!
 Others just do it for the fun and hope to survive!
 The second running race to watch out for is the classic San Silvestre race.
 It’s been around for years and years and is quite the tradition now.
 It may look like fun and games but it’s a gruelling 10Km race to finish!
 It’s a great way to end the year on an adrenaline high (31st December).